pingcap/tidb-operator/README.md

 TiDB Operator manages [TiDB](https://github.com/pingcap/tidb) clusters on [Kubernetes](https://kubernetes.io) and automates tasks related to operating a TiDB cluster.
 It makes TiDB a truly cloud-native database.

-TiDB Operator is production ready, but the project is constantly, evolving so future versions may cause break points for older versions.
-Please reach out to the community for help if you run into issues and refer to the User Guide (below) for the most updated method of deployment and operations.

 ## Features

 - __Safely scaling the TiDB cluster__